The Irish Government has made a list of countries that it deems to be generally "safe".

 Can I appeal my decision?

-Yes, if you receive a negative first instance decision, you can appeal this decision to the IPAT, with the help of your lawyer.
+Yes, if you receive a negative first instance decision, you can appeal this decision to the International Protection Appeals Tribunal (IPAT), with the help of your lawyer.

-If this happens, your lawyer can ask the IPAT conduct an oral hearing.
+Please note, your lawyer can ask the IPAT to conduct an oral hearing.
 The IPAT can agree to this or refuse.

-No, Nigeria has not been added to the list.
+No, Nigeria and Jordan have not been added to the list.

-However, Nigeria is currently subject to the accelerated procedure, in a similar way to safe countries.
+However, they are currently subject to the accelerated procedure, like "safe countries".

 Can I work if I am from a safe country?

-If you have received your first instance decision from the International Protection Office within 6 months of applying for International Protection, you are not eligible for Labour Market Access and your application will be refused.
+If you have received your first instance decision from the IPO within 6 months of applying for International Protection, you are not eligible for Labour Market Access and your application for a work permit will be refused.

 This is most likely to impact people from Safe countries.